NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ```
 busco -i flye_output/assembly.fasta -l enterobacteriaceae_odb12 -c 16 -m genome -o assembly_QC
 ```
+!!! question "Question"
   What do you think, is it a good assembly?

 ### Step 4.
 Annotate your assembly
 **Step 4**: Ok so the assembly could be better, but how about we annotate some genes?
 We will do this using **Prokka**.
 This is a specialist software specific to bacteria.
 There are lots of other tools for annotating Eukaryotes and beyond, however, this tool is well-developed for bacteria species.